Calendar of Events

 May 26, 2007 Later...

+Hola every one hope you are all doing well.
 Every day has been jam packed but I've been trying to get to the internet cafe as much as possible.

 In the afternoon we went to a community where former militants were being immersed back into the culture as civilians.
 We went and visited one former militant who teaches music to all the children in the area.
 This helps keep them out of trouble and away from violence.
 It is a very important program for the area as it helps install community and gives the kids something productive to do.
 It gives them self confidence and is an outlet for their creativity.
 However, this is not a government funded program.
 He uses his own money (which is very little) to fund it.
 I feel like we should support his project by getting him more instruments since his resources are very minimal.
 So anyone who has ideas of how we can spear head an initiative I encourage you to organize something.
 I have gotten his contact info and will be bringing it home with me.
 This is a great opportunity for community outreach.
 The kids were so happy when they were playing their music for us.

-Well until next time, D
+Well until next time, Derek

-May 27, 2007 Barrancabermeja
+May 27, 2007

 Anyways that's all.
 Until next time